nrwl/nx-workshop/docs/lab22/LAB.md

 ⛔ The problem now is that it's always comparing against the last commit:

-- Let's say I make some changes to the API/AdminUI over a few commits.
+- Let's say I make some changes to the API (or AdminUI) over a few commits.
 Then I make one small change to the Store, commit it, and push to master.
-  Even though I've pushed lots of commits with changes to both the Store and the API/AdminUI, because our CD Workflow is only looking at the last commit, it will only deploy the Store.
+  Even though I've pushed lots of commits with changes to both the Store and the API (or AdminUI), because our CD Workflow is only looking at the last commit, it will only deploy the Store.
 - There is also the problem of failures.
 Now our setup is simple: it just builds.
 But let's say we wanted to run the E2E tests again before deploying - just to be extra safe!
-In that case, if I change the API/AdminUI and push, the E2E tests might fail.
-So API/AdminUI will not get deployed.
+In that case, if I change the API (or AdminUI) and push, the E2E tests might fail.
+So API (or AdminUI) will not get deployed.
-I then fix the E2E tests, but because the API/AdminUI does not depend on its E2E tests, `nx affected` will not mark it for deployment.
+I then fix the E2E tests, but because the API (or AdminUI) does not depend on its E2E tests, `nx affected` will not mark it for deployment.
-So even though we changed the API/AdminUI, it did not get deployed.
+So even though we changed the API (or AdminUI), it did not get deployed.

 💡 Solution: **last successful commit!**
 - If we constantly compare against the previous point where all the affected apps got succesfully deployed - we